kushaniperera/Blog/pages/Koelle 2020.md

   Design strategies that promote SA need to be evaluated and standardised, further recommends user participation in design from early on.
 - [[card]] [[study ideas]] in terms of social acceptability of gestures it would be a forward thinking idea to look into metaphorical gestures much like the UI metaphors used.
   Though customised questionnaires lack generalisability, I think it's necessary to evaluate particular prototypes.
 So custoomisation of questionnaires allow us frame our evaluation in a manner that suits our prototype or purpose.
 But, a standardised vocabulary indeed will make these customisations more comparable as that will ensure that all participants across studies receive the same idea or understanding.
+  Though field setting studies seem the most intriguing I do not understand how we would guarantee the user's pure participation in such a study.
 - 17, 31, 36, 45, 63 participants in uncontrolled settings
 -